bgthe12th/cleanworks/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+The Clean Works project helps commercial cleaning business owners manage their cleaning company in one place, including business account files, sending evaluations to clients, business finance management, and business performance scoring.

 Things you may want to cover:

-* Ruby version
+* Ruby version 5.2.

 * System dependencies